imarinov77/aws-k8s/README.md

-update secret.tf with your access_key and secret adn uncomment lines
+update secret.tf with your access_key and secret and uncomment lines

 terraform init